This Congolese Doctor Discovered Ebola But Never Got Credit For It — Until Now

 "[Pattyn] claimed that we needed a few more days to ready it for transport," Piot wrote.
 "So we kept a few tubes of VERO cells, as well as some of the newborn mice, which were dying.
 Perhaps it was a stubborn rebellion against the whole Belgian history of constantly being forced to grovel to a greater power.
 That material was just too valuable, too glorious to let it go."

-Almost simultaneously, scientists at the CDC and Piot looked at the samples under an electron microscope and saw a snake-like filament — huge in comparison to other viruses and very similar to the Marburg virus.
+Almost simultaneously, scientists at the CDC and Piot looked at the samples under an electron microscope and saw a snakelike filament — huge in comparison to other viruses and very similar to the Marburg virus.
 The CDC, which kept the world's reference lab for hemorrhagic viruses, confirmed this was something new.
 This was Ebola.

 The Congo National Institute for Biomedical Research sits in the middle of Kinshasa.